How to Make Your Wedding Business Legit

 5. A business bank account

 Which brings us to the last item on our list (though certainly not the least important)—a business bank account.
-When you are working through your business planning checklist, taking the time and making the effort to open an account that separates your personal finances from your business finances is a small but impactful step to take.
-Trust us, both you and your account will be thankful you did come tax season.
+When working through your business planning checklist, taking the time to open a separate account for your business finances is a small yet impactful step.
+Trust us, both you and your account will be thankful you came during tax season.

 Now that you know the five things you need to have to start a business that is legit, find out the 8 skills every business owner needs.